 Like many viruses, HIV can affect different people in different ways.
-If you contract HIV, you might experience persistent or occasional symptoms.
-Also, your symptoms might be mild or severe.
+If someone contracts HIV, they might experience persistent or occasional symptoms.
+Also, their symptoms might be mild or severe.

-Your overall health, the stage of your infection, and the steps you take to manage your condition can all affect your symptoms.
+Their overall health, the stage of their HIV, and the steps they take to manage their condition can all affect their symptoms.

-One of the most common symptoms of HIV is fever, which happens when your body temperature is higher than normal.
+One of the most common symptoms of HIV is fever.
+Fever occurs when the body temperature is higher than normal.
 Several different things can cause HIV-related fever.
-Learn about the potential causes and when you should seek treatment.
+Here are some of the potential causes and when a person should seek treatment for a fever.

 What causes HIV-related fevers?

 People with HIV can develop a fever for a variety of reasons.
-You can develop a fever as part of an adverse reaction to medications.
-Fevers can also be symptomatic of many conditions unrelated to HIV, such as the flu.
+They can develop a fever as part of an adverse reaction to medications.
+Fevers can also be a symptom of many conditions unrelated to HIV, such as the flu.

 Other causes include:

-You will likely begin to show symptoms of HIV within two to four weeks after contracting the virus.
-Recurrent or persistent fevers may be one of the first symptoms you experience.
-Your fever may also be accompanied by other symptoms, such as:
+A person with HIV will likely begin to show symptoms of HIV within two to four weeks after contracting it.
+Recurrent or persistent fevers may be one of the first symptoms they experience.
+Their fever may also be accompanied by additional symptoms, such as:

 Fevers are a normal immune response to viral infections.
-If you have an acute HIV infection, persistent fever is a sign that your immune system is still functioning relatively well.
+If someone has an acute HIV infection, persistent fever is a sign that their immune system is still functioning relatively well.

-An opportunistic infection is one that occurs because you have a weakened immune system.
-When your immune system is healthy, it can fight off many infections.
+An opportunistic infection is one that occurs because of a weakened immune system.
+When the immune system is healthy, it can fight off many infections.
 When it’s impaired by HIV, it may be less able to fend off certain bacteria, viruses, and fungi.
-As a result, you may develop an opportunistic infection.
+As a result, a person living with HIV may develop an opportunistic infection.

-There are several different types of opportunistic infections that can range from minor to extremely serious.
+There are several different types of opportunistic infections.
+They can range from minor to extremely serious.
 Examples include: